 Cocoa Butter I purchased mine here.
 Cocoa butter is moisture-rich, containing a high amount of fatty acids.
 Fatty acids help to hydrate the skin.
 The fat in cocoa butter creates a protective barrier that holds in moisture and prevents your skin from drying.
 You can see why Cocoa Butter makes a great ingredient for a moisturizing lotion or balm.
 Cocoa butter is harder than other butters, like shea butter or mango butter.
 I chose it for that property…this is a hard balm as opposed to a goopy balm.

 Grapeseed Oil Talk about a skincare powerhouse!
 Grapeseed Oil is packed with antioxidants (like vitamin A, vitamin C, and vitamin E), fatty acids (like linolenic acid), and amino acids.
 Amino acids are the building blocks for building collagen.
 The elements in linoleic acid help stimulate cell turnover to smooth fine lines and rough texture.
 You can use other oils (like Apricot Kernel, Coconut, Almond, Jojoba, Safflower, Olive, Avocado), but I like Grapeseed as it has a fast absorption rate, meaning that it will not feel too oily on your skin.

 In general, Grapeseed, Apricot Kernel & Safflower Oil will be less oily.
-Coconut Oil, Jojoba Oils, and Almond Oil are will level your skin slightly oily and Macadamia and Avocado oil will take a while to absorb.
+Coconut Oil, Jojoba Oils, and Almond Oil will leave your skin slightly oily, and Macadamia and Avocado oil will take a while to absorb.

 Vitamin E acts as a ‘preservative’ in that it prevents the oxidation of oils.